Matrix Poincar\'e, \Phi-Sobolev inequalities, and quantum ensembles: Matrix Functional Inequalities

 \end{coro}

-\begin{remark} Denoted by LS($C,D$) (see e.g.~\cite[Section 5.1]{BGL13}) the set of logarithmic Sobolev inequalities with constants $C>0$, $D\geq 0$:
+\begin{remark} Denoted by LS($C,D$) (see e.g.~\cite[Section 5.1]{BGL13}) the set of log-Sobolev inequalities with constants $C>0$, $D\geq 0$:

-When $D=0$, the logarithmic Sobolev inequality is called \emph{tight}; otherwise, it is called \emph{defective}.
-It is well known that the best constants of the classical logarithmic Sobolev inequalities for symmetric Bernoulli random variables and standard Gaussian random variables are $(C,D)=(1,0)$ \cite{Bon70, Gro75}.
+When $D=0$, the log-Sobolev inequality is called \emph{tight}; otherwise, it is called \emph{defective}.
+It is well known that the best constants of the classical log-Sobolev inequalities for symmetric Bernoulli random variables and standard Gaussian random variables are $(C,D)=(1,0)$ \cite{Bon70, Gro75}.
 However, numerical simulation shows that examples ($d>1$) exist for matrix-valued functions so that: $\Ent (\bm{f}^2) > 2 \mathcal{E}(\bm{f})$.
-In Corollary \ref{coro:Log}, we establish the logarithmic Sobolev inequality with constant $(C,D)=(1,\log d)$. \Endremark \end{remark}
+In Corollary \ref{coro:Log}, we establish the log-Sobolev inequality with constant $(C,D)=(1,\log d)$.

+We also emphasize that such \emph{defectiveness} in the quantum case has been proved by a recent paper \cite{BR18}.
+Moreover, whether the established constant $(C,D)=(1,\log d)$ is optimal for matrix-valued functions with Bernoulli random variables is still open.